 What is sensitive data?

-Sensitive data is any type of information that requires protection due to its private or confidential nature according to compliance regulations.
+Sensitive data is any type of information that requires protection due to its private or confidential nature.
 It is sensitive because making it public could harm an organisation or a person.
 Naturally, the specific types of data that are considered sensitive can vary depending on your industry and your local legal requirements.
 In this article, we’ll talk about sensitive data that falls into two categories:

 - Business data